 Several factors may determine how frequently you need an eye exam, including your age, health and risk of developing eye problems.
 General guidelines are as follows:

-Children 5 years and younger.
-For children under 3, your pediatrician will likely look for the most common eye problems — lazy eye, crossed eyes or turned-out eyes.
-Depending on your child's willingness to cooperate, he or she could undergo a more-comprehensive eye exam between the ages of 3 and 5.
+For children under 3, your pediatrician will likely look for the most common eye problems — lazy eye, crossed eyes or misaligned eyes.
+If there are eye concerns or symptoms, an examination is appropriate at that time regardless of age.
+Your child could undergo a more comprehensive eye exam between the ages of 3 and 5.

-Adults.
-In general, if you're healthy and have no symptoms of vision problems, have your eyes checked on this schedule:
+In general, if you are healthy and you have no symptoms of vision problems, have your eyes checked on this schedule:

 - Every five to 10 years in your 20s and 30s